dfinity/response-verification/examples/http-certification/assets/README.md

 }
 ```

 The CEL expression definition is slightly more complex in the case of assets.
-The same CEL expression is used for every asset, but a number of addtiaional headers are certified here, namely:
+The same CEL expression is used for every asset, but a number of additional headers are certified here, namely:

 - `content-type` represents the type of content, such as HTML, CSS, JS etc...
 - `content-length` represents the byte length of the content.
 - `content-encoding` represents the compression algorithm used, such as `identity`, `gzip` or `br` (Brotli).
-- `cache-control` used to tell browsers how to cache (or not) the assets.
+- `cache-control` is used to tell browsers how to cache assets.

 ```rust
 fn prepare_cel_exprs() {